 2.8.2 Flows of Power

-In practice, there is a two-way flow of power in most authority relationships.
+In practice, there are two-way flows of power in most authority relationships.
 The exertion of power depends partly upon people’s compliance with it.
 And no form of authority wields unconditional power, as described in the next sub-section.